GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/appearance.md

 ### `colorPalette`

-A color pallete to provide basic set of colors for the Views.
+A color palette to provide basic set of colors for the Views.

 ``` swift
 public var colorPalette
 ```

-By providing different object or changing individal colors, you can change the look of the views.
+By providing different object or changing individual colors, you can change the look of the views.

 ### `fonts`